collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [djechlin](https://stackexchange.com/users/1413944/djechlin) on 2015-11-10
 - score: 4

-<p>How much do you think an idea is worth without testing it?</p>
+How much do you think an idea is worth without testing it?

-<p>If you said "a lot", congratulations!
+If you said "a lot", congratulations!
 Your startup won't be needing market research, customer feedback or analytics at any point.
 I assume you won't be engaging in agile development either since it sounds like you have a complete feature set figured out.
-Presumably it won't go obsolete by the time you finish building it, so kudos there.</p>
+Presumably it won't go obsolete by the time you finish building it, so kudos there.

-<p>If you can't tell the sarcasm, pretty much no one in the startup space believes any of that anymore.</p>
+If you can't tell the sarcasm, pretty much no one in the startup space believes any of that anymore.

-<p>Conversely...</p>
+Conversely...

-<p>How much do you think building an app is worth without maintaining it?</p>
+How much do you think building an app is worth without maintaining it?

-<p>If you said "a lot", congratulations!
+If you said "a lot", congratulations!
 You will never need to worry about scaling, upgrading your hardware, changing your private keys, conforming to new browser standards, or adapting to new phones.
 Or maybe you're selling shrink wrap software?
 I guess there won't be any sequels again.
-So again you would be wrong.</p>
+So again you would be wrong.

-<p><strong>"Ideas" and "building" are not one-time tasks.</strong> Developers/engineers seem to get this but a lot of people have trouble with this concept on the business end.
+**"Ideas" and "building" are not one-time tasks.** Developers/engineers seem to get this but a lot of people have trouble with this concept on the business end.
 Someone wants to have an idea and generally not bring any business expertise to the table or do any work and expect that to be worth something.
 Business expertise and hard work are worth a lot.
 Ideas by themselves are not.
-None.</p>
+None.

 ## Answer 7787